MaterializeInc/materialize/doc/user/content/sql/types/text.md

     parent: 'sql-types'
 ---

 `text` data expresses a Unicode string.
-This is equivalent to `string` or `varchar` in other RDBMSes.
+This is equivalent to `string` in other RDBMSes, and roughly equivalent to an unconstrained `varchar`.

 Detail | Info
 -------|------